Anticipation0902/Numerical-python/README.md

 # Numerical-python
-Numerical methods implemented in Python
+Numerical methods implemented in Python, mostly in linear algebra